NatroTeam/.github/CONTRIBUTING.md

 # Contributing Guidelines

 All contributions are welcomed and valued, including bug reports, suggestions, pull requests, and more.
-We highly appreciate any attempt to make Natro Macro better!
+We appreciate anything that makes Natro Macro better!

 Remember that contributions don't have to involve code.
 Answering questions, helping others, and improving the documentation are also immensely valuable ways to contribute.